TimeMachine1994/081925-SvelteTweb/EMERGENCY_OVERRIDE_EMBED_SYSTEM.md

 ## Summary

 The Emergency Override Embed System provides a reliable "eject button" for the streaming infrastructure.
-When the complex Cloudflare/RTMP system encounters issues, administrators can instantly switch to a simple embed code without any disruption visible to memorial viewers.
+When the complex Cloudflare/RTMP system encounters issues, administrators can instantly switch to a simple embed code without any disruption visible to event viewers.
 This ensures that families always have a working stream, regardless of technical difficulties.

 **Key Principle:** "Transparent to users, visible to operators."